25 systems quotes that change how you see problems

 After years of learning to see systems, some principles have become clear:

 Draw the boundaries carefully.
-What is inside the system?
-What is outside?
+What’s inside the system?
+What’s outside?
 Boundaries shape what you see and what you miss.

 Follow the flows.
-Material, information, money, decisions.
-Follow them through the system.
-Watch where they speed up, slow down, get stuck.
+Material, information, money, decisions - follow them through the system and watch where they speed up, slow down, get stuck.

 Find the feedback loops.
 Reinforcing loops amplify.
 Balancing loops stabilize.
 Every system behavior traces to feedback structure.

 Question the goal.
-Systems optimize for their goals.
-If the system produces bad outcomes, check whether the goal is what you think it is.
+Systems optimize for their goals, so if the system produces bad outcomes, check whether the goal is what you think it is.

 See delays.
 Effects are rarely immediate.
 Today’s actions produce tomorrow’s consequences.
 Systems thinking accounts for time.